ashik-08/a8-donation-campaign/README.md

 - [Donation Campaign Website](https://a8-donation-campaign.surge.sh/)

 ## Description
-The Donation Campaign website is a multi-page application built with React, React Router, Tailwind CSS, DaisyUI, and Recharts.
-Donation data is fetched from a JSON file using an API.
-Users can tap on donation cards to navigate to detailed donation routes, where they can find a donate button with a fixed amount.
-Upon donation, the contribution is saved in the local storage and can be accessed on the donation route.
-Users can view a pie chart on the statistics page, illustrating their donation compared to the total donation.
-The site is designed to be responsive across various devices.
+The Donation Campaign website is a comprehensive multi-page application developed using React, React Router, Tailwind CSS, DaisyUI, and Recharts.
+The application fetches donation data from a JSON file via an API.
+Users can explore detailed donation information by tapping on donation cards, and each donation route includes a donate button with a fixed amount.
+Donations are stored in local storage, providing users with easy access to their contribution details.
+The site also features a statistics page with a pie chart illustrating individual donations compared to the total.
+The website is designed to be responsive, ensuring an optimal viewing experience on various devices.

 ## Technology
 - React